 You will receive an email notification any time a new device logs into your Ring account.
 Learn more.

-We take steps to monitor and block potentially unauthorised login attempts into your Ring account.
+We take steps to monitor and block any identified potentially unauthorised login attempts into your Ring account.

 You’re in control.